-Google’s Pixel Fold Will Be The Best Foldable – Here’s Why
+The Pixel Fold is The Best Foldable (But I Still Wouldn’t Buy One) – Here’s Why

 Foldable phones, thanks to Samsung, have been around for a few years now.
 As a novelty, I guess they’re pretty interesting.
 The form factor of phones has remained pretty much constant since the early-2000s.
 But there is one massive problem with Samsung’s foldable phones.

 The first is the price; its Galaxy Z Fold phones and the Galaxy Z Flip are just too expensive.
 Even for early adopters.
 I mean, how many people have you seen using one?
 To date, I haven’t seen a single foldable phone in the wild – only online and in reviews on YouTube.

 As of 2023 – so, four years into Samsung’s foldable campaign – foldable phones are still very, very niche.
 Could this change?
 I’d argue no, but there is hope for this new type of phone?
 I believe there is but it won’t happen until they cost less and actually work as well as traditional smartphones.

 The foldable phone market is expanding, with Google entering the ring late, albeit with a strong contender: the Google Pixel Fold.
 This late arrival brings a much-needed breath of fresh air to a segment of the market that, until now, has been dominated by Samsung’s Galaxy Fold series.